nginxinc/nginx-controller-lab/docs/class1/module2/lab1.rst

 An "App" is the logical grouping of "Components" that represent the *whole* application in a microservices architecture.
 Each "Component" in an "App" represents an individual microservice.
 As the object is a logical grouping, it's not represented in an NGINX Plus instances config.
-Analagous BIG-IP family concepts include an AS3 tenant or a BIG-IQ "Application".
+Analogous BIG-IP family concepts include an AS3 tenant or a BIG-IQ "Application".

 Component
 ^^^^^^^^^